xmartlabs/fountain/README.md

 It starts with an initial service data request.
 By default the initial data requested is three pages, but this value can be changed, in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html), using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
 This parameter can be set in the factory constructor method.
-When the service data comes, all data is refreshed in the `DataSource` using the `CachedDataSourceAdapter`.
+When the service data comes from the service, all data is refreshed in the `DataSource` using the `CachedDataSourceAdapter`.
 Note that the `Listing` component will notify that the data changed.

 After that, the [Android Paging Library] will require pages when the local data is running low.